morphed

 Can Nano Banana create action figure photography?

 Yes.
 Specify "toy photography style," "action figure," "collectible," or "miniature diorama."
 Add lighting direction, background type, and camera angle.
 Using colored lighting gels (warm/cool split) creates professional-looking results.
+The key detail is "miniature scale visible," which tells the model to render the subject as a physical figure rather than a full-size character.

 How do I get consistent anime character style across a series?

 Use the same style keyword, color palette, and lighting in every prompt.
 "Shonen manga style, vibrant red and gold palette, dramatic backlighting" as a base, then swap only the character pose or scene.
 On Morphed, use Character Lock to maintain facial consistency across multiple generations.
+For design reference sheets, use the character sheet prompts above with explicit view angles.

 Why do my anime prompts look inconsistent?

-Start creating anime and action figure art →
+Start creating anime art on Morphed